NeelContractor/prediction_market_place/README.md

-# Perps
+# Prediction Market Place

-a simpler version of perps on solana
+a simpler version of prediction market place on solana